IlayTheVuln/IlayTheVuln/README.md

 - 🔭 I'm currently working on **My DigitalWhisper article**

-- 🌱 I’m currently learning **Writing kernel mode rootlets and looking forward to learn deeply the XNU kernel(iOS kernel)**
+- 🌱 I’m currently learning **Writing kernel mode rootkits and looking forward to learn deeply the XNU kernel(iOS kernel)**

 - 💬 Ask me about **PE Format, malware analysis, vulnerability researching and any low level attack you'd like to!**